About

 The contender:

-In Hungary I earned an M.A. in English, a university degree in Communication and worked as a radio reporter before moving to New York.
+In Budapest I earned an M.A. in English, a university degree in Communication and worked as a radio reporter before moving to New York.
 I graduated from Columbia University's Graduate School of Journalism with the support of the Fulbright grant among other amazing scholarships.
 I also graduated from New York University -- this time with a certificate in Business and Economic Reporting -- and joined Reuters, the news agency in New York City, for six years.

 I've loved being a journalist.